-Over the course of 2018 Facebook has continued to prove itself as a crucial aspect of the digital marketing industry.
-Things look like more of the same going into 2019.
-Using some of these statistics to analyze the social trends can help your business crush it by adapting your marketing accordingly.
+Over the course of 2021 Facebook has continued to prove itself as a crucial aspect of the digital marketing industry.
+Things look like more of the same going into 2021.
+Using some of these statistics to analyze social trends can help your business crush it by adapting your marketing accordingly.

 Why Do So Many Businesses Quit Paid Facebook Ads?

 The number reason that has been put out there is not enough clicks through to the business website from Facebook ads.
 This is a problem for some businesses because the idea of the paid ads campaign is to get people through a sales funnel.
 However, all that is happening here is the company is doing something wrong in their approach to Facebook paid ads.

 1. They expect too much too soon:

 Arguably the number one reason businesses quite are because they are expecting Facebook to bring traffic to their site and make immediate sales.
 For example, a medical insurance company might start a Facebook campaign and expect people to start filling in their quote form.
 However, 80% of the people that like or follow the page are doing so because they know that sometime in the future they will be interested.
 Especially if the company is advertising great deals.